ocwg/spec/README.md

 # Open Canvas Initial Draft Spec

 ⚒️ Work on the initial spec is underway in the [Initial Draft Spec pull request](https://github.com/ocwg/spec/pull/1).

 📚 Read more at [canvasprotocol.org](https://canvasprotocol.org).

+The purpose of this doc is to provide a plain-language description of the specification and walk through key concepts of the Open Canvas format.

+## Motivation and Design Goals

+The goal of the Open Canvas format is to enable interoperability between different [infinite canvas tools](https://infinitecanvas.tools) by being a simple, compact "transmission" format.

+Open Canvas has been designed to meet the following goals:

+- **Balance between visual and conceptual canvases.** Nodes provide the core elements for the canvas.
+Relations provide rich support for creating conceptual relationships between nodes.
+- **Extensibility.** Open Canvas is fully extensibile using custom-defined schemas.
+- **Runtime-independence.** Enable different canvases to work together without canvases needing to implement or even understand all aspects of the spec.

+Out of scope:

+- **Backwards compatibility with Obsidian's JSON Canvas.** JSON Canvas isn't designed to support the full gamut of functionality supported by Open Canvas.

 ## Structure

-The JSON structure includes `nodes`, `relations`, and `schemas`, and a version number that defines the shape of the top-level structure and the shapes of the base classes.
+Open Canvas consists of `nodes`, `relations`, and `resources`, and a version number that defines the shape of the top-level structure and the shapes of the base classes.
 The following is a valid, though empty open canvas file:

 ```json
 {